 The solution: Apply numbing cream before wearing heavy earrings for the long night.
 Also, use ear lifts for support.

 8. Shoe bite

 The solution: Shoe bites are caused by friction.
 Reduce friction by rubbing a concoction of coconut oil and camphor on the affected area as well as the inside of the shoe.
 For a quick fix, put a band-aid on the skin to prevent it from coming in direct contact with the shoe.

 9. Allergic reaction

 It can happen anytime.
-A new cloth material, lacquer bangles, artificial jewellery, tight clothes or using the wrong kind of bleach or wax at the last minute can produce itchy, red rashes that will leave you uncomfortable.
+A new kind of material, lacquer bangles, artificial jewellery, tight clothes, or using the wrong kind of bleach or wax at the last minute can produce itchy, red rashes that will leave you uncomfortable.

 The solution: Wear a cotton shift under your lehenga to let your skin breathe.
-If you know that you are prone to an allergic reaction from artificial jewellery or lacquer bangles but need to wear them for different ceremonies then take some precautions.
+If you know that you are prone to an allergic reaction from artificial jewellery or lacquer bangles but need to wear them for different ceremonies, take some precautions.
 Clean them with alcohol and apply clear nail polish on the parts that will touch your skin.
-Rub talcum power on your neck and arms before wearing the jewellery to keep the area dry.
+Rub talcum powder on your neck and arms before wearing the jewellery to keep the area dry.
 If you still break out in rashes, apply an ice pack to reduce inflammation.